Roman-Supernova-PIT/sloeginphys/docs/usage.rst

 use_bayes: If True, the full Bayesian fit will provide a more complete exploration of the parameter space and give a better uncertainty estimation.
 This can take a lot of time.
 If False, only the frequentist fit results are returned but the function runs much faster.
 Note that right now use_bayes=True is NOT supported.

 one_sed: If True, each pixel is assumed to have the same spectrum, so only one simulation is performed in each pass.
 This saves time, especially in cases where the host galaxy covers a large number of pixels, but means that local variations in the galaxy are not accounted for.
 If False, each pixel is assigned a unique SED.
 This requires more simulations to be run, but allows the galaxy to vary more between locations.
+The use of multithreading has decreased the amount of time to generate the unique SEDs but with large galaxies or if running on a local machine with a small number of cores this could still be a bottleneck.

 sim_code: Choice to use either BC03 (GALAXEV) or FSPS to simulate the SEDs.
 BC03 allows for fewer inputs and provides fewer outputs, but runs faster.
 FSPS runs slower, but allows a great diversity of input parameters and outputs many useful quantities.
 Only FSPS can fit for metallicity at this point.
 Note: the number of FSPS parameters to fit may also impact runtime.